mikkolehtisalo/morganfield/README.md

 Logging is done to syslog facility DAEMON.
 Request log messages are valid JSON.

-Forwarding logging to something like [ELK](http://www.elasticsearch.org/overview/) is highly recommended.
+Forwarding logs to something like [ELK](http://www.elasticsearch.org/overview/) is highly recommended.
 Please note that your syslog implementation has to support large (>1k) packets.

 Performance
 -----------

 In short, morganfield can be easily scaled up to thousands of requests per second.
 Most usually the bottleneck will be the target services.

-In quick testing against simple GET service (Jira's login information), and POST service (login to Jira) results looked like the following:
+In quick testing against simple GET service (Jira login information), and POST service (login to Jira) results looked like the following:

 * Intel(R) Core(TM) i5-4570T CPU @ 2.90GHz
 * Fedora 20 (64-bit)